$p$-torsion \'etale sheaves on the Jacobian of a curve: Criterion of fully faithfulness

 \begin{thm} The following are equivalent: \begin{enumerate}[(a)] \item The functor $\mathbb L_n$ is fully faithful; \item The endomorphism $\op{Fr}_X^*$ on $\op H^1(X, \cal O_X)$ is nilpotent. \end{enumerate} \end{thm}

 The Frobenius endomorphism on $\op H^1(X, \cal O_X)$ is known as the Hasse--Witt matrix of the curve $X$.
 For example, when $X$ is an elliptic curve, the endomorphism $\op{Fr}_X^*$ vanishes if and only if $X$ is supersingular.
-We remark that condition (b) only concerns the special fiber $X$.